limianwang/osmos-lite/docs/schemas.md

 Like with configurators, you can create your own validators to perform whatever checks you need in your code by creating a custom function that follow this signature:

-    var validator = function(document, key, value, callback);
+    var validator = function(document, field, value, callback);

     validator.constructor = Osmos.Schema.Validator;

-The `document` parameter points to the current document, while `key` identifies the field that is being validated, and `value` its value.
+The `document` parameter points to the current document, while `field` identifies the field that is being validated, and `value` its value.
 When the validation is complete, the validator should call `callback` with either an instance of `Osmos.Error` to indicate an error condition, which will cause the field's value not to be set and an error being bubbled up to the original caller.

 For example, here's a way to validate the ISBN number associated with a field:

-    var isbnValidator = function isbnValidator(document, key, value, callback) {
+    var isbnValidator = function isbnValidator(document, field, value, callback) {
         // Validators are always executed in parallel.
 We delegate
         // making sure that the value is a string to another validator,
         // but we still need to make sure that the value has